In this blog article we have a look at some of the options available for applying translations in Magnolia.

 This article explains the differences between Magnolia CMS licenses.
+It explains when to use Community Edition and the different Enterprise versions (Standard and Pro).

 This article provides a high-level overview of the personalisation capabilities available in Magnolia CMS and explains some related concepts.